cbohnert67/lioua--datascience/content/math-foundation/roadmap.md

 As you progress through this section, ensure that you have a firm grasp of basic arithmetic concepts and the ability to apply them in various contexts.
 A strong foundation in arithmetic is essential for success in more advanced mathematical topics, including algebra and beyond.

-## 3. Move to Beginning Algebra
+## III.
+Move to Beginning Algebra

 Algebra is a foundational branch of mathematics that introduces you to the world of variables, equations, and abstract problem-solving.
 It forms the bridge between basic arithmetic and more advanced mathematical concepts.
 In this section, you'll embark on your journey into beginning algebra.

-A. Understand Algebraic Expressions
+*A. Understand Algebraic Expressions*

    - **Variables and Constants:** Learn the distinction between variables (letters or symbols representing unknown values) and constants (fixed numerical values).